akshitagupta15june/OSASense/README.md

 </br>

 #### On the basis of this information, ML algorithms  will calculate AHI by taking reference from the data of the diseased population procured at backend from the Sleep labs.
 The final result will be a predictive analysis.

 <img height=300 width=250 src="https://github.com/akshitagupta15june/OSASense/blob/main/Images/5.png">

+##### The patient will be notified and about the nearby sleep lab and he/she can go for further check ups.